spyroot/warlock/README.md

 ## Overview

+The primary purpose of a warlock tool is to discover and define optimal configurations or parameters tailored to specific execution environments for given tasks.
+These execution environments can vary,  including elements such as virtualization platforms, container runtimes, and distinct functions like simulations designed to yield specific metrics.
+For instance, the tool might assess real-time latency for code executed within a Kubernetes environment or evaluate the packet-per-second rate achievable by a task.
+From an optimization perspective, the goal is to identify a value x that delivers the most favorable outcome for the specified task, enhancing performance and efficiency in the targeted environment, where x is some vector that captures a set of all parameters that the agent can mutate to run a simulation and collect a set of observations.
+For example, x might be the container set of values required to find an optimal TCP buffer and a TCP algorithm that can produce maximum throughput.

+### Abstraction
-Warlock is a spell-casting tool designed to combine a set of spells that mutate some environments.
+If use Spell caster lingo, Warlock is a spell-casting tool designed to combine a set of spells that mutate some environments.
 Consider IaaS as a world where Caas is an entity in a castle within that world, and worker nodes are minions.
 Each minion can perform some work and uses PODs.
 For example, a minion can move magic herbs from one spot to another.
 Minions can either walk (use a slow CNI) or teleport (use DPDK).
 The main play here is that the Warlock needs to learn a set of spells that will make the minions more efficient.
 Since the Warlock has the power to bend reality, it can mutate the entire world (IaaS).

 ##